abdullahsaif/daily-activity/README.md

 Updated from web - Octobor 29 Updated from web - Octobor 29 Updated from web - Octobor 29 Updated from web - Octobor 29 Updated from web - Octobor 29 Updated from web - Octobor 29
 Updated from web - Octobor 30 Updated from web - Octobor 30 Updated from web - Octobor 30 Updated from web - Octobor 30 Updated from web - Octobor 30 Updated from web - Octobor 30
 Updated from web - Octobor 31 Updated from web - Octobor 31 Updated from web - Octobor 31 Updated from web - Octobor 31 Updated from web - Octobor 31 Updated from web - Octobor 31
-Updated from web - November 01  Updated from web - November 01
+Updated from web - November 01  Updated from web - November 01 Updated from web - November 01